igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 placed into a buffer.

-The interface offered by the [I2C Slave module] (@ref I2cSlave) is designed designed around the normal operating modes of the I2C protocol.
+The interface offered by the [I2C Slave module] (@ref I2cSlave) is designed around the normal operating modes of the I2C protocol.
 From a Slave device point of view, I2C communications consist of receiving a message from the Master telling it to do something, and in response: